The ERA Bundle installer for Windows includes 2 executable files.

 The table below includes all the possible combos.

 **64-bit Operating Systems can support both 32 & 64-bit applications and plug-ins, so nothing stops you from installing both versions in case you are going to use both.
-However, make sure that Host Application and Audio Plug-in are based on the same architecture.
+However, make sure that the Audio/Video Editor Application and Audio Plug-in are based on the same architecture.

 Done!
 Is there any major difference between the 2 versions?
 Which sounds better?